allanbunch/mindmark/README.md

 And there you have it!
 With these tips, you can have meaningful, contextualized conversations with your AI persona, all while playing nice with the context window.
 Happy chatting!

-## Can I Contribute? 🙋‍♂️
+## Can I Contribute?

 Absolutely!
 I'd love to see the personas you come up with.
 Just fork the repo, make your changes, and send me a pull request.
 I'll be sure to check it out!

-## Got Questions? 🗣️
+## Got Questions?

 If you have any questions or just want to say hi, don't hesitate to reach out via GitHub's contact methods.

-## License 📄
+## License

 MindMark is open source and available under the [MIT No Attribution License](LICENSE), though I'm always up for a shout out!
-So feel free to mention me! 🙌
+So feel free to mention me!

----

-Welcome aboard and happy AI chatting! 🚀